PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 earlier production occurrence, and fix its convergence/internal-channel-slice boundaries before adding characterization.
 Commit and push only; do not create, reopen, or update a pull request.

+## Final boundary-input normalization result characterization checkpoint

+`run_boundary_input_normalization_cleanup()` returns the stable one-counter dictionary `rewritten_boundary_input_transpose_mul_sum_reshape_nhwc_chains` and has two production occurrences.
+Both receive the live Session LayoutState and diagnostics.
+The final occurrence follows indexed final convergence and currently discards its result; the earlier occurrence is outside this unit and remains a raw call.

+A strict expected-failure orchestration contract requires `_final_boundary_input_normalization_stats` only for the final occurrence.
+It fixes the captured final-convergence predecessor, exact ModelIR/LayoutState/ diagnostics callback, and following model-only internal Transpose/channel-slice propagation owner.
+It also fixes the earlier occurrence as a distinct raw call.

+At implementation, replace only the final expression with an assignment.
+Do not change the earlier occurrence, owner, one-key schema, transaction or preflight behavior, GraphIndex/layout synchronization, pass order, callback arguments, neighbor targets, diagnostics, guards, dependencies, or TensorFlow behavior.
+Validate the normalization owner, both occurrence contracts, convergence/channel-slice boundaries, terminal orchestration, architecture, and broad related gates sequentially, then commit and push only; do not create, reopen, or update a pull request.

+Characterization validation completed sequentially under `uv`:

+- focused normalization owner, both occurrence contracts, convergence/channel- slice boundaries, terminal-orchestration, architecture, and pass-efficiency
+  gate: `342 passed, 1 xfailed in 18.57s`
+- branch-changed broad related suite plus cleanup, indexed attention/Gather, preprojection, both window owners, final convergence, boundary normalization, layout recovery, and pass-efficiency coverage:
+  `1688 passed, 1 xfailed in 24.53s`
+- Ruff, Python bytecode compilation, and `git diff --check`: passed

+The sole strict expected failure is the intentionally unimplemented final- occurrence result retention contract above.